JamieBort/Learning-Directory/Java/Courses/SpringBoot/IntroducingSpringBoot/README.md

 ---

-### What I have learned.
+## What I have learned.

-How to install SDKMAN.
+1. How to install SDKMAN.
 And how to install Groovy, Gradle, and the Spring Boot CLI using SDKMAN.

-How to manually write a Spring Boot app.
+2. How to manually write a Spring Boot app.

-How to create a Spring Boot app using Visual Studio Code.
+3. How to create a Spring Boot app using Visual Studio Code.

-How to execute Java code in Visual Studio Code.
+4. How to execute Java code in Visual Studio Code.

-How to use spring initializr.
+5. How to create a Spring Boot app with Spring Initializr.

+6. How to create a Spring Boot app with curl.

+7. How to create a Spring Boot app with the CLI.

+8.